bipinKrishnan/bipinkrishnan.github.io/content/posts/sample.md

 ---
-title: "Test post"
+title: "Sample post"
 date: 2022-06-22T20:51:54+05:30
 # change the draft to 'true' to unlist from the blog
-draft: false
+draft: true
 tags:
   - test